openstack/releases/doc/source/reference/process.rst

      $ ./tools/list_rc_updates.sh

 #.
-Propose stable/$series branch creation for deliverables that have not
-   requested it yet.

-#.
 As soon as the last release candidate is tagged and the freeze
    period is entered, use ``propose-final-releases`` to tag the existing most recent release candidates as the final release for